mailbots/mailbots/README.md

 };
 ```

-Use our isolated skill in any other component like this:
+Use our packaged skill in another skill like this:

 ```javascript
 // This gets the UI buttons and also activates its handler